InfernalWAVE/GD_MAXINE/readme.md

 - get_bounding_boxes(),
   - returns Array, bounding boxes for detected face as Dictionary
     - Dictionary members are: x, y, width, height, as float
+- get_body_bounding_boxes()
+  - returns Array of bounding boxes for detected body as Dictionary
+    - Dictionary members are: x, y, width, height, as float
+- get_body_bounding box_confidence()
+  - returns Array of float for confidence in body tracking bounding boxes
+- get_gaze_angles_vector()
+  - returns Array of float for pitch and yaw rotations of the eyes
+- get_gaze_direction()
+  - returns Vector3 for vector from eyes to look location in 3D
+- get_joint_angles()
+  - returns Array of Quaternion for joint rotations
+- get_keypoints()
+  - returns Array of Vector2 for 2D joint positions
+- get_keypoints_3D()
+  - returns Array of Vector3 for 3D joint positions
+- get_keypoints_confidence()
+  - returns array of float for confidence in joint keypoint identification

 these are also exposed as properties on the node for convenience. there technically are setters, but they do nothing.